spzSource/spzSource.github.io/about.md

 permalink: /about/
 ---

-This blog is a place containing notes about development and design problems and approaches I meet as part of my work.
-I hope these notes will help not only for me, but for somebody else who interested in software development and design.
+Welcome to my blog, where I share my notes on various development and design problems and approaches that I encounter as part of my work.
+My hope is that these notes will be useful not only for myself but for others who are interested in software development and design.
+Whether you're a fellow developer, designer, or simply someone curious about the field, I hope you find my blog to be a helpful resource.

-The main categories that are covered:

-- .NET (.NET Core, ASP.NET Core, EF Core.)
-- Azure Cloud Platform;
-- Software Design;
-- Testing.

-To not lose something you can subscribe on my twitter: [@{{site.twitter_username}}](https://www.twitter.com/{{site.twitter_username}})